Isaw Extreme full review

 Isaw Extreme vs GoPro HERO3 Black Edition

 The latest contender in the market is the Isaw Extreme which has clearly been developed as an answer to the GoPro HERO3 Black Edition.
 It includes many of the same features but Isaw has shrewdly decided how much to prune and how much to boost while creating a camcorder that is around £100 cheaper than the market leader.
-(You could also compare it to the Contour ROAM 2: a tough and low-budget video recorder.)

 The Extreme certainly has a more sobering appearance than the HERO3, dispensing with any glittering silver in favour of matt black with dramatic red indicator lights at two corners.